bbauska/css-mastering-css/README.md

 <h3>METHOD 3: USING THE &lt;link&gt; ELEMENT</h3>

-The media attribute in the &lt;link&gt; feature is used to specify targeted media on an external style sheet within an HTML document.
+<p>The media attribute in the &lt;link&gt; feature is used to specify targeted media on an
+external style sheet within an HTML document.</p>

 <pre>
 &lt;link rel = &#34;stylesheet&#34; href = &#34;css / common.css&#34; media =